polyseam/cndi/docs/faq.md

 # Frequently Asked Questions (FAQ)

-## General Questions

-### What is CNDI?

-CNDI is an open-source self-serve infrastructure deployment tool

-### What are the benifits of CNDI?

-#### Developer experience

-- Store your data infrastructure as code
-- Leverage the scale of Kubernetes, let us handle the setup
-- Automatically secured including ingress authentication and SSL certificates

-#### Only pay for your infrastructure

-- CNDI is totally free, all you pay for is the infrastructure you deploy
-- The cheapest option on the market, without needing to roll your own cluster

-#### Scalable

-- We can start small and then grow with your needs
-- From a single node local install to massive 100+ node clusters and anything in between

-## Technical Questions

 ### Where I get the argocd admin password, how do I change it?

 You can find the password in the `.env` file in the cndi project directory.